Amcache timestamps explained: KeyLastWriteTimestamp vs LinkDate vs the rest

 What KeyLastWriteTimestamp is not good for#

-• "When did this binary execute?" — Amcache records presence, not execution.
+• "When did this binary execute?"
+Amcache records presence, not execution.
 Use Prefetch.

 LinkDate#

-The PE-header TimeDateStamp — the value the linker stamped into the binary's IMAGE_FILE_HEADER at compile/link time.
+The PE-header TimeDateStamp.
+The value the linker stamped into the binary's IMAGE_FILE_HEADER at compile/link time.
 Every PE has one.

 What LinkDate is good for#

 • Spotting suspiciously old or new builds.
 A driver compiled in 2014 that first shows up in your Amcache today is a flag for BYOVD.
-A binary compiled in the future is a flag for clock-skew shenanigans or sloppy tooling.
+A binary compiled in the future is a flag for clock-skew or sloppy tooling.

 • Confirming a build belongs to the expected campaign.
-"Our internal tool builds always linkdate Mondays at 03:00 UTC; this one is Tuesday at 14:00 — investigate."
+"Our internal tool builds always linkdate Mondays at 03:00 UTC.
+This one is Tuesday at 14:00.
+Investigate."

 What LinkDate is not good for#

 • Cryptographic identity.
-LinkDate alone is not unique; many binaries share the same link timestamp.
+LinkDate alone is not unique.
+Many binaries share the same link timestamp.

 InstallDate (on InventoryApplication)#